K-Musty/cool-terminal/README.md

 # COOL-TERMINAL
-This is a cool terminal for practice, and fun
+This is a cool terminal for practice, and fun to get over big concepts and new experiences